RauX333/fulltext-bookmark/docs/index.md

 # Privacy Policy for Fulltext Bookmark

-This Privacy Policy describes how Fulltext Bookmark ("the Extension") collects, uses, and handles your information when you use our Chrome Extension.
+This Privacy Policy describes how Fulltext Bookmark ("the Extension") collects, uses, and handles your information when you use our Chrome Extension. (visit https://chromewebstore.google.com/ and search for Fulltext Bookmark for more detail about the extension )

 ## 1. Data Collection and Storage

 Fulltext Bookmark is designed with privacy in mind.
-All data processed by the Extension is stored locally on your device using IndexedDB.
+All data processed by the Extension is stored locally on your device using IndexedDB (which is in your Chrome application).
+Actually we don't have a server to store your data.

 ### Information We Store Locally: